samuelbruce/zeroes/README.md

 Sometimes I find myself adding tracks or albums to my MediaMonkey library from sources that add leading zeroes to the track number by default.
 And I don't like this!
 Removing them manually was a drag so eventually I got around to making this addon.
 Perhaps someone else will find it useful!

 ## How do?
-The addon can make changes to the Trackadds a 'Zeroes' submenu under 'Edit tags' in MediaMonkey's contextual menu (the one which appears when right-clicking on a track), with the following actions:
+This addon adds a 'Zeroes' submenu under 'Edit tags' in MediaMonkey's contextual menu (the one which appears when right-clicking on a track), with the following actions:
 ### De-zero
   This action removes all leading zeroes (if any are present) from all supported tags of all selected tracks.
 ### Re-zero